AntPerez69367/morna-addict-wiki/Spells/General.md

 | 35 | Approach | Teleport to a specific party member outside of a cave | 5,000 Gold |

 ### Fighter Spells
+> All Fighter's have access to these  Spells
 | Level | Spell Name | Description | Cost |
 | :---: | :---: | :---: | :---: |
 |5 | Stag's Rage | Basic attack damage buff | 25 Dead Rabbit, 100 coins |